cristian-mercadante/HolPoint/README.md

 		Require all granted
 	</Directory>

-	# The ServerName directive sets the request scheme, hostname and port that
-	# the server uses to identify itself.
-This is used when creating
-	# redirection URLs.
-In the context of virtual hosts, the ServerName
-	# specifies what hostname must appear in the request's Host: header to
-	# match this virtual host.
-For the default virtual host (this file) this
-	# value is not decisive as it is used as a last resort host regardless.
-	# However, you must set it for any further virtual host explicitly.
 	ServerName holpoint.ns0.it

 	ServerAdmin webmaster@localhost
 	DocumentRoot /var/www/html

-	# Available loglevels: trace8, ..., trace1, debug, info, notice, warn,
-	# error, crit, alert, emerg.
-	# It is also possible to configure the loglevel for particular
-	# modules, e.g.
 	#LogLevel info ssl:warn

 	ErrorLog ${APACHE_LOG_DIR}/error.log
 	CustomLog ${APACHE_LOG_DIR}/access.log combined

-	# For most configuration files from conf-available/, which are
-	# enabled or disabled at a global level, it is possible to
-	# include a line for only one particular virtual host.
-For example the
-	# following line enables the CGI configuration for this host only
-	# after it has been globally disabled with "a2disconf".
 	#Include conf-available/serve-cgi-bin.conf
 RewriteEngine on
 RewriteCond %{SERVER_NAME} =holpoint.ns0.it